fishinwind/workshop/rst/Block_1/class-10.rst

 Homework Review
 ===============

- + Everyone is having trouble with the Homework. :ref:`problem-set-3`
+ + Everyone is having trouble with :ref:`problem-set-3`.

  + Trouble integrating simple python constructs (dicts, lists, strings) and logic (if blocks, for loops) to perform some tasks.